yift/findit/docs/syntax/expressions/case.md

 # Case expression

-A case expression can be used to choose between a few branches.
+A `CASE` expression can be used to choose between a few branches.
-The syntax to use an case expression is:
+The syntax to use a `CASE` expression is:

 ```sql
 CASE WHEN